Accounting Historians Journal

 The Accounting Historians Journal is a biannual peer-reviewed academic journal published by the Academy of Accounting Historians.
 It is abstracted and indexed in Scopus.

+History

 The journal was established in 1977, as a successor of The Accounting Historian, a quarterly newsletter published by the Academy of Accounting Historians between 1974 and 1976.
 The original newsletters were collected and published in 1981 as volumes 1 to 3 of the Accounting Historians Journal.